 15. Learn how to use fabric the right way, learn how to plan a wardrobe, and learn how to fit your own body

 I lump these together because these all come with sewing a lot and can make a big difference in wearing what you make.
-You can either make a lot of mistakes to learn or you can take my three favorite online classes: Fabric Know-How*, Plan Your Wardrobe*, and jersey needles*.
+You can either make a lot of mistakes to learn or you can take my three favorite online classes: Fabric Know-How*, Plan Your Wardrobe*, and 1″ elastic* and jersey needles*.

 16. buy supplies on Wawak

 It’s the cheapest online sewing supplier I have found.
 The shipping is fast, and there’s such a huge selection.
 The prices are amazing.

 17. This is kind of controversial, but don’t buy pdf patterns on sale